tyoung3/sw/README.md

 rules, just the StreamWork conventions.

 A component identifier consists of its import module/package identifier, a slash, '/', and the component name.
-Go component names need to be capitalized.
-If  the path is omitted,  a configuration default path is assumed.
+Go component names need to be capitalized.type If  the path is omitted,  a configuration default path is assumed.
 If the component name is also omitted, configuration default component names are assumed for sink, source, and filter(has both inputs and outputs) processes.